0day-ci/linux/Documentation/networking/ip-sysctl.rst

 ip_no_pmtu_disc - INTEGER
 	Disable Path MTU Discovery.
-If enabled in mode 1 and a fragmentation-required ICMP is received, the PMTU to this destination will be set to min_pmtu (see below).
+If enabled in mode 1 and a fragmentation-required ICMP is received, the PMTU to this destination will be set to the smallest of the old MTU and ip_rt_min_pmtu (see __ip_rt_update_pmtu() in
+        net/ipv4/route.c).
 You will need to raise min_pmtu to the smallest interface MTU on your system manually if you want to avoid locally generated fragments.

 	In mode 2 incoming Path MTU Discovery messages will be discarded.
 Outgoing frames are handled the same as in mode 1,